api-search/apis-io-tags/README.md

-# tags-api
+# APIs.io API
-This is the tags API.
+This is an API for the APIs.io search engine.